The evil twin is another access point or base station

 the credentials of the network.

-internet to find preshared key (PSK) by using mathematical
+to find preshared key (PSK) by using mathematical algorithms.

-and use algorithm on them to
+and use algorithm on them to get information.

-infected with a Trojan) are used to
+infected with a Trojan) are used to send requests to

-attack by exploiting a vulnerability in one computer system and making
+attack by exploiting a vulnerability in one computer

-it the DdoS "master", also called
+system and making it the DdoS "master", also called

 as "zombie".
 It is from the zombie that the intruder

-one of many flood attacks against a specified
+one of many flood attacks against a specified target.

 Denial-of-service (DoS): These attacks, are explicit

 attempts to block legitimate users system access by